-Question in the survey: Regarding each of these funding sources, please indicate those which you have
+Question in the survey: Regarding each of these funding sources, please indicate those which you have have applied for several programmes, so the sum of the programmes is larger than 49%.

 Note: The organisation may have applied for support in several programmes, so the sum of programme data may not be in line with the overall indicator at the organisation.
-For example, 49% of all NGOs have applied for one of the SIF support programmes over the last 3 years, while some organisations have applied for several programmes, so the sum of the programmes is larger than 49%.

-We have applied We were supported Project competitions in municipalities 50 42 SIF: IN TOTAL 49 31 SCCF: The State Culture Capital Foundation support programmes 30 19 EEA and Norway Grants programmes: IN TOTAL 26 12 RSS: The Rural Support Service programmes 24 19 CFCA: EU Structural Funds 20 13 Delegation or participation agreement with a municipality 19 17 AIYP, including. funding for youth: IN TOTAL 16 11 SEDA, including EU funding for education and training: "Erasmus+" EU programme for education 14 9 U.S Embassy: Small Grants Program 12 7 SRDA, ALEPF: Programmes of the Latvian Environmental Protection Fund 11 8 NORDEN: IN TOTAL 10 6 MoW, including EU funding: EU Programme for Employment and Social Innovation /European Social Fund+ 9 7 Delegation or participation agreement with the Ministry 9 7 MoC, including EU funding for culture and integration: IN TOTAL 7 3 MoEPRD: European Territorial Cooperation Programmes (Interreg) 6 4 MFA: Programme "Support for Development Cooperation Projects in designated recipient countries" 3 2 MoI, MoC: Asylum, Migration and Integration Fund 2 2
+For example, 49% of all NGOs have applied for one of the SIF support programmes over the last 3 years, while some organisations nave appried for several programmes, so the sum of the programmes is ranger than 47%.
+We have We were applied supported Project competitions in municipalities 50 42 SIF: IN TOTAL 49 31 SCCF: The State Culture Capital Foundation support programmes 30 19 EEA and Norway Grants programmes: IN TOTAL 26 12 RSS: The Rural Support Service programmes 24 19 CFCA: EU Structural Funds 20 13 Delegation or participation agreement with a municipality 19 17 AIYP, including. funding for youth: IN TOTAL 16 11 SEDA, including EU funding for education and training: "Erasmus+" EU programme for education 14 9 U.S Embassy: Small Grants Program 12 7 SRDA, ALEPF: Programmes of the Latvian Environmental Protection Fund 11 8 NORDEN: IN TOTAL 10 6 MoW, including EU funding: EU Programme for Employment and Social Innovation /European Social Fund+ 9 7 Delegation or participation agreement with the Ministry 9 7 MoC, including EU funding for culture and integration: IN TOTAL 7 3 MoEPRD: European Territorial Cooperation Programmes (Interreg) 6 4 MFA: Programme "Support for Development Cooperation Projects in designated recipient countries" 3 2 MoI, MoC: Asylum, Migration and Integration Fund 2 2